 There are all sorts of cruises you can book along the Danube.
 There are short sightseeing trips that take an hour or two, boats that serve romantic lunches and dinners as you cruise, glitzy trips that include traditional Austrian ballroom dancing (typically to the notes of The Blue Danube), and even multi-day cruises that can take you to the Hungarian capital of Budapest and the Slovakian capital of Bratislava.

 If you’re looking for a day trip from Vienna, I’d recommend taking a cruise through to the Wachau Valley to see the beautiful village of Dürnstein and the picturesque town of Melk, both famous for their colorful churches, both visible from the river.

 9. Archaeological Park Carnuntum

-History buffs and fans of all things Roman will really enjoy a day trip to the ancient Roman town of Carnuntum.
+History buffs and fans of all things Roman will enjoy a day trip to the ancient Roman town of Carnuntum.
 As well as being home to detailed exhibits and ancient landmarks, it is still an active dig site.

-Many Austrian villages, towns, and cities that are inhabited today were first settled by the Romans.
-Curiously, Carnuntum (or Carnuntinum), a vital Roman garrison and trading town with a population estimated at around 50,000 is not one of them.
+The Romans first settled many Austrian villages, towns, and cities today.
+Curiously, Carnuntum (or Carnuntinum), a vital Roman garrison and trading town with a population estimated at around 50,000, is not one of them.

-Sacked and destroyed by Quadi and Iazyges invaders in 374, it never regained its significance as a major settlement, its area was now made up of small villages and farmland.
+Sacked and destroyed by Quadi and Iazyges invaders in 374, it never regained its significance as a major settlement; its area was now comprised of small villages and farmland.

 In the early 2000s, efforts were made to excavate and renovate parts of the old city into museum sites.
 Today you can visit Archaeological Park Carnuntum and learn more about the city and Roman life.